 Regenerative injection therapy: The use of dextrose and mannitol injections for the treatment of chronic pain

-By Dr. Chris Spooner, ND
+By Dr. Chris Spooner, NDFeatures

 Musculoskeletal conditions are common in men and women of all ages across all socio-demographic strata of society.
 They are the most common cause of severe long-term pain and physical disability and affect hundreds of millions of people around the world.
 The impact on all aspects of life through pain and by limiting activities of daily living typically by affecting dexterity and mobility.i